 - Your partner can take one or two-weeks paternity leave – however, most agency and contract workers aren’t eligible.

 You may be entitled to benefits whilst you’re pregnant or just had a baby.
-Healthy Start provides free food and milk vouchers to parents who have children under the age of four.
-Scotland has a similar scheme known as Best Start Foods
+Healthy Start provides a weekly payment to pay for healthy foods and milk to parents who have young children or are expecting.
+Scotland has a similar scheme known as Best Start Foods.

-There are also lots of support schemes available which provide financial help when you’re raising a family.
+There are also lots of support schemes available listed on GOV.UK’s website, which provide financial help when you’re raising a family.
 You may be entitled to child benefit allowance, tax credits or financial assistance if you have a child with a disability.

 4. Consider protection insurance